tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ### CloseContextCommand

 This command allows to the current input context (See **Input/Event Handling**).
 Use command id `frts.vanillasdl2.command.closecontext`.
+There is also a variant which will close all contexts with id `frts.vanillasdl2.command.closecontext.all`.

 ### MoveCursorCommand